KattyKing/PyLadies-Asteroids/README.md

 This project is a game similar to famous Asteroids, but my version is based on Stargate and Stargate Atlantis.
 Players rocket is Puddle jumper, the ship from Stargate Atlantis.
 Enemies are Wraiths, Ori and Goa'ulds ships.

-When players rocket crash with enemies, players ship will disappear.
+When players rocket crash with enemy, players ship will disappear.

 But player has two weapons.
 By pressing space key the ship will shoot by laser.
 If the laser hit enemy ship, this ship will disapear.
 By pressing G key the ship will shoot by gummy bear.
-From the puddle jumper will fly out a small gummy bear and if it hit the enemy ship, this ship will slow down.
+From the puddle jumper will fly out a small gummy bear and if it hits the enemy ship, this ship will slow down.